 The Journal of Pain estimates that chronic pain costs the US economy as much as $300 billion per year in health care costs and an additional $300 billion in lost productivity2(Gaskin et. al., 2012), more than heart disease, cancer, and diabetes.

 If you’re reading this article, chances are either you or someone you care for suffers from chronic pain.
-While the economic statistics are eye-opening, what you really care about is how to manage chronic pain–and whether CBD and THC may provide new tools.
+While the economic statistics are eye-opening, what you really care about is how to manage chronic pain and whether CBD and THC may provide offer a solution.

 Table of Contents

 - The definition and origins of chronic pain

 - Insomnia, obesity, diabetes, and depression: The far-reaching consequences of chronic pain

 - Chiropractic manipulation